-- (B) Employees will receive twenty-four (24) hours of basic straight time hourly pay for each 24 hours used.
+(B) Employees will receive twenty-four (24) hours of basic straight time hourly pay for each 24 hours used.
 Vacation pay shall be paid with the regularly scheduled payroll in the pay period when the vacation leave is taken.
 An employee who is separated from the District shall be paid for all unused vacation time at their basic straight time hourly rate in effect at the time of separation.
-In the case of death of an employee, compensation for unused vacation shall be paid to his/her estate. - (C) Priority vacation requests will begin on November 1st each year.
+In the case of death of an employee, compensation for unused vacation shall be paid to the employees estate.

+(C) Priority vacation requests will begin once the Kelly Day selection process has been completed.
 Each shift will go through the seniority list until all priority vacation requests have been scheduled for their respective shifts until December 1st @ 0700 hours.
 For members assigned as "floaters" who are entitled to vacation time, the District agrees to make every reasonable effort to satisfy the relative time frame of any vacation requests relative to their seniority.
 Priority vacation leave may be taken no earlier than January 1st and may not go beyond December 31st of the next year.
-The senior employee requesting a date or time frame will be granted and guaranteed the days(s) requested if no more than three people have requested any conflicting day(s).
-Three members of the bargaining unit, not including Bureau Personnel or Battalion Chiefs, shall be allowed off on vacation per day using priority vacation requests.
+The senior employee requesting a date or time frame will be granted and guaranteed the days(s) requested if no more than four people have requested any conflicting day(s).
+A total of four bargaining unit members, not including Bureau Personnel or Battalion Chiefs, shall be allowed off on vacation or Kelly Day in any combination during priority vacation requests.

-Any requests for vacation days not submitted as a priority request (secondary request) can be used throughout the year as long as the request is submitted for approval at least three days in advance of the requested day off.
+Any requests for vacation days not submitted as a priority request (secondary request) can be used throughout the year as long as the request will not exceed four bargaining unit members off on benefit time per day.
+Any secondary request within twenty-four hours shall require a chief's approval.
 All other vacation requests (secondary requests) submitted during the calendar year will be approved on a first-come first-serve basis.
-Secondary requests may be submitted once priority picks are completed for the year.
-Once priority requests are completed there can be any combination of vacation & floating holiday personnel off, so long as it does not exceed four bargaining unit members, not including bureau personnel or Battalion Chiefs.
+Secondary requests may be submitted for the following year at 0700 hours on December 10th.

 - (D) In general, vacation leave must be taken by the end of the calendar year in which it is to be scheduled, or it will be lost.
 Employees will not lose vacation time due to worker's comp when such time prohibits the individual from using accrued vacation time.
-Any vacation day(s) may be cancelled up to six days in advance without penalty when the District is notified in writing.
+Any vacation day(s) may be cancelled up to seven days in advance without penalty when the District is notified in writing.
 District employees are not eligible for salary or other payments in exchange for their unused vacation leave.
 Lost / unused vacation days will not be grievable under this agreement. - (E) The District may cancel scheduled vacation leave in the event of a natural disaster or may "black-out" certain dates due to anticipated call volumes, or for other bona fide operational needs of the District.
-If an employee's work shift is changed by the District after the employee has chosen vacation time, he/she shall be granted his/her original vacation time even if it affects minimum crews.

-In the event that staffing per shift increases to a point that the number of vacation days exceeds the number of days in the calendar year, the Union reserves the right to negotiate the vacation scheduling procedure.
+If an employee's work shift is changed by the District after the employee has chosen vacation time, the employee shall be granted their original vacation time even if it affects minimum crews. - (F) In the event that staffing per shift increases to a point that the number of vacation days exceeds the number of days in the calendar year, the Union reserves the right to negotiate the vacation scheduling procedure.